-Note: The Elvis SOAP Web service has been deprecated.
-It remains available to allow existing third-party applications or integrations to stay compatible with newer Elvis Server versions.
-We advise to use the REST API for any new developments.
+Note: The Assets Server SOAP Web service has been deprecated.
+It remains available and fully supported for on-premise or privately hosted installations to allow existing third-party applications or integrations to stay compatible with newer Assets Server versions.
+Because the SOAP Web service is not available for the cloud version of WoodWing Assets, we advise to use the REST API for any new developments.

 The main purpose of the Assets Server SOAP webservice is to allow third-party applications or customizations to talk to the backend of the Assets Server.

 Some examples of operations that can be performed through the webservice:

 - Search the system for assets matching a specific query.